panduafii/Micro-credential/docs/prd.md

 - FR1: The `POST /api/v1/assessments/start` endpoint must require the student to choose a target role/track (e.g., “Backend Engineer”, “Data Analyst”) and return a 10-question bundle tailored to that role from the active bank within 400 ms p95.
 - FR2: The system must expose `/api/v1/tracks` so students can preview available roles, associated skill focus, and question mix before starting an assessment.
 - FR3: The system must accept partial response batches and persist them idempotently so students can resume assessments without data loss.
-- FR4: On final submission the backend must synchronously compute rule-based scores for theoretical and profile questions, update the score record, and enqueue GPT/RAG jobs with a retry cap of three attempts.
+- FR4: On final submission the backend must synchronously compute rule-based scores for theoretical and profile questions, persist them to the `rule_scores` table, and enqueue RQ jobs (`score_essay`, `generate_recommendations`) with a retry cap of three attempts.
-- FR5: Essay-scoring workers must evaluate each essay via GPT against rubric dimensions (clarity, accuracy, coherence) and save structured scores plus feedback traces.
+- FR5: Essay-scoring workers must evaluate each essay via GPT against rubric dimensions (clarity, accuracy, coherence) and save structured scores plus feedback traces into the `essay_scores` table.
 - FR6: The RAG service must build a retrieval query using the selected role, profile signals, and essay insights, fetch Top-K credentials from Chroma, and persist ranked items with source snippets.
 - FR7: The fusion service must combine role context, rule scores, essay insights, and RAG output into a single recommendation summary while flagging degraded results when fallbacks were used.
 - FR8: Students must be able to poll `/api/v1/assessments/{id}/status` and `/api/v1/assessments/{id}/result`, and receive webhooks (when configured) when processing completes.